Skip to main content

 Tired of Being a Landlord?

 If managing tenants, dealing with maintenance calls, and navigating ever-changing regulations has worn you down, selling may be the right move.
-Call Eugene Bay Area Home Buyers at 866-644-7386 for a free, confidential evaluation of your rental property — whether occupied or vacant, single-family or multi-unit.
+Call Eugene Bay Area Home Buyers at (408) 717-4505 for a free, confidential evaluation of your rental property — whether occupied or vacant, single-family or multi-unit.
 We'll make you a fair cash offer with no obligations.
+See how much cash home buyers pay for the transparent formula.

 Eugene Romberg